A Discontinuous Galerkin Consistent Splitting Method for the Incompressible Navier-Stokes Equations: Discretization in Time

-For the time derivative of the velocity in the momentum equation, a BDF scheme of order $J$ is selected.
-An extrapolation of order $J_c$ is employed for the convective term on the right-hand side of the PPE with $J_c = J$ or $J_c = J-1$ to enhance numerical stability---especially in the higher-order case.
+As a first variant of the method, we consider the variant where the momentum equation is solved first with an extrapolated pressure term on the right-hand side, after which the pressure Poisson equation is used to compute the pressure implicitly with the updated velocity. \paragraph{Momentum Step} For the time derivative of the velocity in the momentum equation, a BDF scheme of order $J$ is selected.
+An extrapolation of order $J_c$ is employed for the pressure term on the right-hand side with $J_c = J$ or $J_c = J-1$ to enhance numerical stability---especially relevant for the higher-order case.
+The velocity $\ve{u}^{n+1}$ at time $t^{n+1}$ is computed by solving